torrinworx/Blend_My_NFTs/README.md

 - Generate all possible combinations of your NFT image/3D model repository!
 The only limit is your imagination!
 And your processing power...
 - Looking to create 3D models for the metaverse instead?
 We got you covered!
 Generate thousands of 3D modeles with our Model_Generator.py script.
 - Automatically import .x3d, .fbx, .obj, and .glb files!
-- Specify the 3D object file you wish to export as.
+- Specify the 3D object file you wish to export.
 - Raritize and weight your attributes (Coming soon...)
 - Generate metadata for OpenSea, CNFT, SolonArt, and more!
 (Coming soon...)
 - New features always dropping, join our discord to stay tuned for updates!